raffrica/raffrica.github.io/_posts/2017-09-19-Your-First-Breath.md

 This pattern of being curious about something, then learning about it, then actually seeing it has got to be one of the most significant learning experiences of my life.
 I am so excited to repeat this throughout medicine.

-Another thing that I’m very excited for is to have a son of my own, who I can pass this down to.
+Another thing that I’m very excited for is to have a daughter of my own, who I can pass this down to.
 Someone that I can put in that spark of curiosity and explanation that lights a fire in them the same way my dad did so for me.